dldx/bijukaru/README.md

 # Bijukaru

-This is a carousel gallery for art images, supporting multiple media sources including [This is Colossal](https://www.thisiscolossal.com) and [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html).
+This is a carousel gallery for art images, supporting multiple media sources including [This is Colossal](https://www.thisiscolossal.com), [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html), and [Ukiyo-e.org](https://ukiyo-e.org).
 It's suitable for embedding on other websites or in [Obsidian](https://obsidian.md).

 ## Features

-- **Multiple Media Sources**: Switch between different content providers (This is Colossal, Astronomy Picture of the Day)
+- **Multiple Media Sources**: Switch between different content providers (This is Colossal, Astronomy Picture of the Day, Ukiyo-e.org)
-- **Content Categories**: Filter gallery content by categories (Art, Craft, Design, Photography, Animation, etc.)
+- **Content Categories**: Filter gallery content by categories
 - **Automatic Slideshow**: Images change automatically with a configurable interval (can be disabled)
 - **Visual Progress Bar**: Shows timing between slide transitions
 - **Image Prefetching**: Preloads upcoming images for smoother transitions